Giuseppe Cuccu

 Some specific topics and challenges include:

-- Alternative models to classic Neural Networks, with more desirable features, such as:
+- Alternative models with performance comparable to classic Neural Networks, but including a set of desirable features that are difficult to achieve with NNs such as:

-- Native Architecture Search for model complexity scalability
+- Native compatibility with Architecture Search, to automatically scale model complexity

-- Advanced memory implements, with focus on object permanence and expert knowledge integration
+- Access to explicit memory structures, with focus on object permanence, attention mechanisms, and expert knowledge integration

 - Adaptation of Deep Learning to problems with limited data availability